2019 Conference Theme: Innovations in the Field of Risk & Crisis Communication

 Traditional research presentations, panel discussions, and demonstrations will all be welcome.
 Anticipate approximately 20 minutes per presentation (or 60 minutes for a panel discussion) with discussion and questions immediately following.
 We are inviting three key types of presentations for this conference:

-- Traditional Research Presentations — These include traditional presentations of data — all methodologies and approaches are welcome.
+- Traditional Presentations — These include traditional presentations of data — all methodologies and approaches are welcome.
 Additionally, theoretical, research agendas, and the like are also appropriate for this type of presentation.
+These also include practice based case studies and best practices.

 - Panel Discussions — These should tackle critical issues related to the conference theme of innovations in the risk and crisis.
 To be accepted, the panels should be comprised of people from different institutions and ideally representing cross-national discussions.